agarciadom/pentaho-artifactCatalog/README.md

 The plugin assumes that admin users have the Administrator role and logged-in users have the Authenticated role, as in the default Pentaho setup.
 This is currently not configurable, sorry!

-This plugin has been tested with Pentaho 5.4.0.1 CE.
+This plugin has been tested with Pentaho 5.4.0.1 CE, using the built-in HSQLDB (SampleData) and PostgreSQL 9.x.

 Installation
 --